joejcollins/AddOsGrid/README.md

 AddOSGrid
 ==========

-Add an Ordnance Survey grid reference based no the lat and long provided by the GPS in an image.
+Add an Ordnance Survey grid reference to the file name based on the lat and long provided by the GPS in an image.